productdevbook/sufetch/README.md

 1. **Type-Safe API Clients** - Generate fully-typed TypeScript clients from OpenAPI specifications
 2. **MCP Server** - Let AI assistants (like Claude) explore your APIs and generate code

-Built with [apiful](https://github.com/lisnote/apiful) and [TOON format](https://github.com/toon-format/toon) for efficient OpenAPI spec compression.
+Built with [apiful](https://github.com/lisnote/apiful) for type-safe OpenAPI clients.

 ## Features

 - ✨ **Fully Type-Safe** - Autocomplete and type checking for all API calls
 - 🤖 **MCP Integration** - AI assistants can explore and generate code for your APIs
-- 📦 **Compressed Specs** - TOON format reduces OpenAPI specs by 40-45%
 - 🔄 **Auto-Discovery** - Automatic service detection and type generation
 - 🛠️ **Modern Stack** - TypeScript 5.7, ESNext, strict mode
 - 🧪 **Well-Tested** - 76+ tests with >60% coverage